 *19 - Crankshaft position sensor (timing error)

-21 - TPS (Throttle Position Sensor) circuit high (signal voltage high)
+21 - TPS (Throttle Position Sensor) circuit high (signal voltage high), higher than 5v DC (highest voltage WOT)

-22 - TPS (Throttle Position Sensor) circuit low (signal voltage low)
+22 - TPS (Throttle Position Sensor) circuit low (signal voltage low), lower than .2v DC (lowest voltage idle)

 *23 - Intake air temperature sensor error, out of range, low resistance (low temp indicated)